 RECOMMENDED LUXURY HOTELS (+ REVIEWS)

-Please visit my top 10 list of the most fabulous luxury resorts in the Seychelles if you are eager to know how I rank the Seychelles’s top hotels, based my own experience.
+I recommend to visit my top 10 list of the most fabulous luxury resorts in the Seychelles if you are eager to know how I rank the Seychelles’ top hotels, based my own experience.

-Below, you find my reviews of luxury hotels in the Seychelles (with pros, cons, and tips to save money per property).
+Below, you find my reviews of hotels in the Seychelles (with pros, cons, and tips to save money).

 - Review: PHENOMENAL North Island Seychelles

-- Review: Maia Luxury Resort & Spa (Seychelles)
+- Review of Maia Luxury Resort & Spa (Seychelles)